-To Be Held April 28, 2021
+To Be Held April 29, 2020

-The annual meeting of stockholders of Pilgrim's Pride Corporation will be held at Pilgrim's Pride corporate headquarters, at 1770 Promontory Circle, Greeley, Colorado, on Wednesday, April 28, 2021, at 8:00 a.m., local time, to consider and vote on the following matters:
+The annual meeting of stockholders of Pilgrim's Pride Corporation will be held at Pilgrim's Pride corporate headquarters, at 1770 Promontory Circle, Greeley, Colorado, on Wednesday, April 29, 2020, at 8:00 a.m., local time, to consider and vote on the following matters:

-- 1. To elect Gilberto Tomazoni, Wallim Cruz De Vasconcellos Junior, Vincent Trius, Andre Nogueira de Souza, Farha Aslam and Joanita Karoleski as the six JBS Directors; - 2.
-To elect Michael L. Cooper, Arquimedes A. Celis and Ajay Menon as the three Equity Directors; - 3.
+- 1. To elect Gilberto Tomazoni, Denilson Molina, Wallim Cruz De Vasconcellos Junior, Vincent Trius, Andre Nogueira de Souza and Farha Aslam as the six JBS Directors; - 2.
+To elect Michael L. Cooper, Charles Macaluso and Arquimedes A. Celis as the three Equity Directors; - 3.
 To conduct a stockholder advisory vote on executive compensation; - 4.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2021; - 5.
-To approve an amendment to the Amended and Restated Certificate of Incorporation; - 6.
-To vote on a stockholder proposal, if properly presented, to provide a report regarding the reduction of water of pollution; - 7.
-To vote on a stockholder proposal, if properly presented, to provide a report on human rights due diligence; - 8.
-To vote on a stockholder proposal, if properly presented, to integrate ESG metrics into executive compensation; and - 9.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2020; - 5.
+To vote on a stockholder proposal, if properly presented, to provide a report regarding the reduction of water of pollution; - 6.
+To vote on a stockholder proposal, if properly presented, to provide a report on human rights due diligence; - 7.
+To vote on a stockholder proposal, if properly presented, to provide for majority voting in director elections; and - 8.
 To transact such other business as may properly be brought before the meeting or any adjournment thereof.